Structure formation in a mixed dark matter model with decaying sterile neutrino: the 3.5 keV X-ray line and the Galactic substructure: Linear and non-linear evolution

-Observations of Lyman-$\alpha$ forests severely constrain the WDM model, but not the MDM model, despite the fact that the cutoff scales are identical.
-The recent constraint on the WDM mass derived by ref.\,\cite{Viel2013} is $m_{\rm WDM} > 3.3\,{\rm keV}$ and hence the WDM model in figure \ref{fig:spectrum} is indeed excluded.
-However, the constraint is not applied naively to the MDM model.
-Ref.\,\cite{Boyarsky2009} shows the parameter region that is consistent with Lyman-$\alpha$ forests for resonantly produced + NRP sterile neutrino model.
-Since their model can be approximately regarded as a MDM model, the constraint can also be applied to our MDM models.
-From figure 3 in ref.\,\cite{Boyarsky2009}, we find that our MDM models evade the constraint from Lyman-$\alpha$ forests.
+The observations of the Lyman-$\alpha$ forests severely constrain the WDM model but not the MDM model, even though the cutoff scales are identical.
+The recent constraint on the WDM mass derived by ref.\,\cite{Viel2013} is $m_{\rm WDM} > 3.3\,{\rm keV}$ and hence the WDM model in figure\,\ref{fig:spectrum} is indeed excluded.
+However, the constraint is not applicable to the MDM models.
+Reference\,\cite{Boyarsky2009} shows the parameter region that is consistent with the observations of the Lyman-$\alpha$ forests in the MDM models.
+From figure 3 in ref.\,\cite{Boyarsky2009}, we find that our MDM models evade the constraint from the observations of the Lyman-$\alpha$ forests.